Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Less than two hours from the City are great fishing spots.
 Why not head there today?

 - Plan to spend a night at the Buffalo Pound Provincial Park.
-The park offers a number of activities for a multi-day adventure including wildlife viewing, hiking, fishing, canoeing as well as mountain biking.
+The park offers several activities for a multi-day adventure, including wildlife viewing, hiking, fishing, canoeing, and mountain biking.

-- Borrow a Birding Backpack from your SPL usiing your library card and go birding.
+- Borrow a Birding Backpack from your SPL using your library card and go birding.

 - Rent a cabin for the night at the Struthers Lake Regional Park.
 This park borders a lake and from here you can see the sandhills that border the lake.
 This is also an excellent place for birdwatching.